anthonyjoeseph/fancy-todo-mvc/article-backups/shouldredux.md

 - colocated state is kinda the whole point of react (though you're certainly still allowed to use hooks for textfield input etc)
 - adding new behavior is cumbersome
 - applications with many different behaviors can become unwieldy
-- the debug system is a bit arbitrary unless paired with a hot reloader
+- the debug system is a bit arbitrary unless [paired with a hot reloader]()

 ## [recoil](https://recoiljs.org/)

 Pros:

-- memoized changes of shared state across a variable number of components
+- variably memoized changes of shared state across deeply nested components
+- good for projects that render many expensive & memoiz-able components, e.g. spreadsheets or flowcharts

 Cons: